The Ibis family of wider is better wheelsets has just grown to 9 different models, including

 ERD = A + 2B.

 On our Speed Tuned or DT Swiss hubs, run 2 cross, 32h, and the I9 hubs run 3 cross 32h, the spoke lengths are as follows:

-In our online store you can purchase our blingy decals for our any of our wheels (with the exception of the 928 wheels), available in 5 different colors (newer wheel decals coming soon):
+In our online store you can purchase our blingy decals for our any of our wheels (with the exception of the 928 wheels), available in several different colors: